 How Does Hypnosis Work?

-Hypnotherapy relies heavily on a model of the mind that includes conscious and subconscious aspects.1 These two parts of the mind have different functions and work together to help people to navigate through day-to-day life.
-The subconscious mind contains all of our memories, beliefs, habitual patterns, and past learnings.
-Things like knowing how to tie your shoes, ride a bicycle, or speak a foreign language all fall under the domain of the subconscious mind.
-In the case of a condition like PTSD, the memory of a traumatic event can get “stuck” in the subconscious.
-This can result in adverse reactions whenever some external stimulus reminds the person of the original trauma.
+Hypnotherapy relies heavily on a model of the mind that includes conscious and subconscious aspects.1 These two parts of the mind have different functions and work together to help people navigate day-to-day life.
+The subconscious mind contains our memories, beliefs, habitual patterns, and past learnings (i.e., how to tie your shoes, ride a bicycle, or speak a foreign language).
+In the case of post-traumatic stress disorder (PTSD), the memory of a traumatic event can get “stuck” in the subconscious, resulting in adverse reactions whenever an external stimulus reminds the person of the original trauma.

-Because PTSD is deeply connected with subconscious phenomena, hypnotherapy can be an effective solution for people suffering from the effects of past trauma.2 People with PTSD can exhibit a wide range of symptoms from mild to severe.
-Whatever the case, symptoms can persist for months or even years after the original traumatic experience.
-This can result in a severely reduced quality of life as well as contributing to higher rates of addiction and even suicide in some cases.3
+Because PTSD is deeply connected with subconscious phenomena, hypnotherapy can be an effective solution for people suffering from the effects of past trauma.2 PTSD symptoms range from mild to severe and can persist for months or even years after the traumatic experience.
+PTSD can result in a severely reduced quality of life and contribute to higher rates of addiction and suicide in some cases.3

-Again, because PTSD can be a complicated and serious condition, a variety of health professionals should be consulted when making a decision on the best course of treatment.
-Different types of therapies including other psychotherapy like EMDR and CBT, and drug therapies can all be used in conjunction with hypnotherapy when treating this condition.4
+Again, because PTSD can be a complicated condition, various health professionals should be consulted when deciding on the best course of treatment.
+Different therapies, including EMDR and CBT, can be used alongside hypnotherapy when treating this condition.4

 How Can Hypnotherapy Help Someone With PTSD?

-With PTSD however, a person has not been able to process the traumatic event and the brain’s natural process is disrupted.
-When situations arise in the future that remind a person of the original trauma, the fight, flight, freeze response can be triggered unnecessarily.
+With PTSD, however, a person has not addressed the traumatic event, disrupting the brain’s natural process.
+When situations arise in the future that reminds a person of the original trauma, the “fight, flight, freeze” response can be triggered unnecessarily.
 With its emphasis on physical and mental relaxation, hypnotherapy can be a highly effective intervention for PTSD.

-- Relaxation: In order to achieve sufficient relaxation to enter the hypnotic trance state, the therapist will guide a person through a progressive attention to each part of the body.
-This process of mental and physical relaxation can be a natural antidote to many of PTSD’s symptoms.
+- Relaxation: The therapist will guide the person through progressive attention to each body part to achieve sufficient peace and relaxation.
+Mental and physical relaxation can be a natural antidote to many PTSD symptoms.
 When the intensity of symptoms is reduced, it is easier to begin meaningful therapeutic work.

-- Identifying Triggers: Oftentimes symptoms of PTSD can be triggered by non-threatening stimuli.
+- Identifying triggers: Symptoms of PTSD can be triggered by non-threatening stimuli.
 For example, many combat veterans experience severe reactions to the sound of fireworks or backfiring motor vehicles.
 While in the relaxed state of hypnosis, it is often easier to identify common triggers that may have previously gone unnoticed.

-- Aversion Therapy: While in the trance state a person can vividly imagine experiencing triggering stimuli and safely practice more appropriate reactions.
-With repeated attempts, the severity of the adverse reactions decrease until the stimulus is no longer triggering.
+- Aversion therapy: In the trance state, a person can vividly imagine experiencing triggering stimuli and safely practice more appropriate reactions.
+With repeated attempts, the severity of the adverse reactions decreases until triggers are no longer perceived as threats.

 Example of Hypnosis for PTSD